Information for Agencies

 Pro Bono Legal Work

-Pro bono legal work has always been an integral part of membership of the Faculty of Advocates, as part of its work in providing access to justice and meeting otherwise unmet legal need.
-Delivery of Pro Bono Legal Work by advocates is now organised by the Faculty of Advocates Free Legal Services Unit ("The Unit"), working with partner advice agencies.
+Pro bono legal work has always been an integral element of membership of the Faculty of Advocates, as part of its work in providing access to justice and meeting otherwise unmet legal need.

 When we refer to pro bono legal work we mean legal advice or representation provided by advocates on a referral by advice agencies, accredited by the Faculty, to individuals and community groups who cannot afford to pay for that advice or representation and where legal aid or other funding is not available.

 Legal work is pro bono legal work only if it is free to the applicant, without payment to the advocate (regardless of the outcome) and provided voluntarily by the advocate.

 Pro bono legal work is always only an adjunct to, and not a substitute for, a proper system of publicly-funded legal services.
 The availability of appropriately funded legal advice or representation will require to be considered before an advocate undertakes pro bono legal work.
 The Faculty and its partner advice agencies are committed to working for the improvement of publicly funded legal advice and representation for appropriate cases.

 The agency will be responsible for making appropriate referrals having regard to the complexity of the case, the number and novelty of the questions raised and the importance of the case to the client.

 It is the responsibility of the agency to provide sufficient information to allow the Unit and the advocate to consider the application fully.